Last Updated on December 6, 2020 by ellduclos

 When I mention this I get shocked responses from bloggers who had no idea that it was possible to get this much blog traffic from Pinterest!

-What happens next is that bloggers will then create a Pinterest and try to master it without taking the time to learn how to use it properly.
+What happens next is that bloggers will then create a Pinterest account and try to master it without taking the time to learn how to use it properly.

 “How come my blog traffic isn’t growing?
 Why can’t I get my pins to convert to clicks?
 What am I doing wrong with my Pinterest account?”

 Today I want to share 7 reasons why your Pinterest strategy isn’t working.
 If you try to fix these 7 mistakes you may just see an increase in blog traffic thanks to Pinterest!

 Disclaimer: Affiliate links are used!
 If you purchase via my link I get a small commission at no additional cost to you.
 I only recommend products I love and use.
 You can read my full disclosure policy here.

-If you are using Pinterest to try and grow your blog traffic, it is essential to make sure your Pinterest is set up properly, because YES there is a proper way to have it set up.
+If you are using Pinterest to try and grow your blog traffic then it is essential to make sure your Pinterest is set up properly.
+YES, there is a proper way to have it set up.
 Let’s talk about some of the major keys to setting up a Pinterest profile properly.